trevorkerney/C-Data-Structure-Libraries/README.md

 Binary tree with recursive methods.

 - Positioning: Objects inserted in order and erased by value.
-- Parallelism: None, thread safe.
+- Parallelism: None, unsafe.
-- Memory Format: Binary tree.
+- Memory Format: Tree.
 - Searching: Implicitly binary.
 - Sorting: Implicitly automatic binary.

 ### TCombination
 Map-like structure offering lightning fast searches and insertions with very large datasets.
-Very inefficient, regarding memory usage, with small amounts of data.
+Quite inefficient with memory usage; by design the combination uses much more memory than the data it holds, which is required to maintain it's search and insertion speed.

 - Positioning: Objects inserted and erased by key.
-- Parallelism: None, thread safe.
+- Parallelism: None, unsafe.
 - Memory Format: Tree, though it behaves like a map.
 - Searching: Constant.
 - Sorting: Unneccessary.